 There Are Also Rock Pools To Play In

 The rock pools are directly next to and opposite what was the first arch and can only be explored at low tide.
 They are full of marine life from red anaenomies to multi-coloured limpets.
 Not to forget green seaweed clinging to the rocks.

 About half of the beach is sand and the other half more pebbley.
 It’s a really nice beach and would be made all the nicer if the quad bikes, dune buggies and motorbikes weren’t on it.
 We went in February, which is technically winter, however the weather was still 18-22*c during the day.

 The second arch is relatively new compared to the one that collapsed.
-When I say relatively of course I mean a thousand years or so lol.
+When I say relatively of course I mean a thousand years or so.
 Certainly not in my lifetime!

 It is a big, heavy and thick archway where mussels cling to the sides of the rock, showing just how high the tide comes up.